Obama election tweet most repeated but Olympics tops on Twitter

 Syria, where a bloody civil war still plays out, was the most talked about country in 2012 but sports and pop culture dominated the tally of tweets.

-Behind Obama was pop star Justin Bieber.
+Behind Obama was pop star Justin Beiber.
 His tweet, "RIP Avalanna. i love you" sent when a six-year-old fan died from a rare form of brain cancer, was retweeted more than 220,000 times.

 Third most repeated in 2012 was a profanity-laced tweet from Green Bay Packers NFL player TJ Lang, when he blasted a controversial call by a substitute referee officiating during a referee dispute.
 That was retweeted 98,000 times.